Join Our Mailing List

 The Bloodstain Pattern Analysis Training Course In Dallas is approved by the International Association of Bloodstain Pattern Analysts (IABPA).
 It is also approved for the following:

 We offer an approved 40-hour bloodstain pattern analysis training in Dallas.
 Our company is based in New Braunfels, Texas.
 The lead instructor, John Calvin Gaziano, is a retired sergeant of the Fremont Police Department with over 27 years of service.
 He supervised and taught members of the crime scene unit, in addition to being a certified bloodstain pattern analyst (CBPA) with the International Association for Identification (IAI).
-He is currently the only IAI-certified bloodstain pattern analyst in Texas.

 This entry-level course is for those investigating violent and bloody crime scenes.
 The training covers all aspects of bloodstain pattern analysis, from basic to advanced topics.
 Current techniques and technologies will be introduced.
 The class includes lectures on various aspects of bloodstain pattern analysis and hands-on practical exercises with animal blood.
 Attendees will learn to identify bloodstain patterns and understand the mechanisms and events that created them.
 We teach participants to reconstruct and sequence events while remaining objective and using the scientific method.
 During the week-long course, 15 practical exercises and related subsets will be introduced.
 For example, some activities include beating blood with baseball bats, flinging blood onto walls, and shooting blood with a mounted pistol.
 A 233-page manual written by the instructor will be provided to each student.